Rosenthal Kalabus & Therrian

 We Pick Up the Phone Every Time; Call 24 Hours a Day, 7 Days a Week

 Rosenthal Kalabus & Therrian’s experienced Addison probation violation lawyers can help.
-Our attorneys can fight to protect your rights and work toward the best possible outcome.
+Our team of criminal defense lawyers can fight to protect your rights and work toward the best possible outcome.
 Thanks to decades of experience in Collin County courts, we know how to build strong defenses that give you a better chance at avoiding revocation.

 If you’re accused of a probation violation, don’t wait until your hearing date to get help.
+Schedule a free consultation or free initial consultation with our firm.
 Call our firm now at (972) 369-0577 or contact us online to speak with a skilled probation violation attorney in Addison.

 Understanding Probation in Texas